All Episodes

 Well, what do you mean, humbled by it?

-I said, Well, I'm in kind of I mean, I'm in awe.
+I said, well, I'm in kind of, I mean, I'm in awe.

 But that's what would make her happy.

-The realization of how unique it is, but I you know, the we've got people who are donating five bucks, and it all adds up and it goes to the same place.
+But we've got people who are donating five bucks, and it all adds up, and it goes to the same place.

-Mine, yours, or anybody else's, because it all is going to be totaled at the end of the day.
+Now, I don't take anybody's contribution for granted, mine, yours, or anybody else's, because it all is going to be totaled at the end of the day.

-You are going to continue to set records.
+Whether you count mine and Catherine's or not, you are going to continue to set records.

 You do each and every year, and it doesn't matter.

-Just you continue to awe everybody involved here with the efforts that you make.
+You continue to awe everybody involved here with the efforts that you make.

 What are we talking about?

-Uh look leukemia patients, for example, in the late 1970s had a five-year survival rate of 36%.
+Leukemia patients, for example, in the late 1970s had a five-year survival rate of 36%.

-Children who have the most common form of leukemia are now up to uh a long-term survival rate of 89%.
+Children who have the most common form of leukemia are now up to a long-term survival rate of 89%.

-That's just it wasn't 89% 21 years ago when we when we started.
+That's just, it wasn't 89% 21 years ago when we started.

-Now, myeloma, that's a tough cancer.
+Now, myeloma, that's a tough cancer, really tough.

 It wasn't good when you were diagnosed with myeloma.